-Furthermore, the COVID-19 pandemic and its resulting economic impact have caused many consumers to struggle to pay their bills, because they became unemployed, saw their hours cut, or lost business.
-This could lower many residents' credit scores, especially as state and federal financial protections expire, and under the current system auto insurers will respond by increasing their premiums, even if their driving records remain pristine.
-It is unjust and unfair for consumers to see premium hikes because their credit scores declined due to circumstances beyond their control.
+Furthermore the COVID-19 pandemic and its resulting economic impact have caused many consumers to struggle with paying their bills, because they became unemployed, saw their hours cut, or lost business.
+This will lower many residents' credit scores, especially as state and federal financial protections expire, and under the current system auto insurers will respond by increasing their premiums, even if their driving records stay perfect.
+CFA believes it is unjust and unfair for consumers to experience premium increases because their credit scores declined due to circumstances beyond their control.

 In auto insurance, the use of education and occupation is also unfairly discriminatory.
-African-American and Latinx workers are less likely to have graduated from college, and are more likely to be employed in blue collar and service occupations or to be unemployed, all of which lead to higher rates for safe drivers.
-A recent Consumer Reports report as well as past studies by CFA found that several auto insurers charged substantially higher premiums-10%, 20%, even 40% or more-to good drivers simply because they work in jobs that pay low wages or do not have college degrees.
-Consumers should not be penalized simply because they lack a college degree or have a blue collar job.
+African-American and Latino workers are less likely to have graduated from college, and are more likely to be employed in blue collar and service occupations or to be unemployed, all of which lead to higher rates for safe drivers.
+A recent Consumer Reports study as well as past studies by CFA found that several auto insurers charged substantially higher premiums-10%, 20%, even 40% or more-to good drivers simply because they work in jobs that pay low wages or do not have college degrees.2 Consumers should not be penalized simply because they lack a college degree or have a blue collar job.